ZhouQiangwei/pydmtools/README.md

 {'start': 0, 'end': 1, 'value': 0.1, 'coverage': 7, 'strand': '+', 'context': 'CG', 'id': 'read1'}
 ```

 By default, `entries` only includes metadata that the file actually stores.
+If you explicitly request a column that the header
-You can force inclusion or exclusion with keyword flags:
+bitmask says is missing, pydmtools raises a clear error.
+You can always drop stored columns with keyword flags:

 ```python
 # Drop coverage even if present